 The MS/MS fragmentation can be carried out on peptides selected either in the Peptide window (Chapter 9.4) or on highlighted sequences in a sequence window (Chapter 3.2).
-Once you have an ms/ms window you can enter a new peptide sequence or change the displayed sequence.
+Once you have an ms/ms window you can enter a new peptide sequence or change the displayed sequence in the sequence edit winow.
+Note that there is a limit or 500 residues for the cleavage (250 in 'Simple view'.